ponachte/pacsoi-aggregator/README.md

 # Aggregator

-A aggregator using uma: https://github.com/SolidLabResearch/user-managed-access as a authorization server.
+An aggregator using uma: https://github.com/SolidLabResearch/user-managed-access as the authorization server.